What is Asset Classification?

 #1 – Current Assets

-These are the assets that are intended to be held in the business for less than one year.
+These are the assets intended to be held in the business for less than one year.
 These assets are highly liquid and are expected to be realized within one year.
 Examples of short-term assets include cash, bank balance, inventory, accounts receivable, marketable securities, etc.

 #2 – Long-Term Assets or Fixed Assets